How much does a transmission cost?

 Do extended car warranties cover transmissions?

-Extended auto warranties should cover your transmission as long as you have powertrain coverage.
+An extended auto warranty should cover your transmission as long as you have powertrain coverage or better.
 If you have a more limited or specialty policy, it might not be covered, though.

 Does car insurance cover transmissions?

 Car insurance usually doesn’t cover fixing a transmission.
-Car insurance only covers damage from things like accidents or vandalism, so unless your transmission is broken due to a wreck or an act of God, the cost of fixing your transmission will likely not be covered.
+Auto coverage only pays for damage from things like accidents or vandalism, so unless your transmission is broken due to a wreck or an “act of God,” the cost of fixing your transmission will likely not be covered.

 How often should you change transmission fluid?

-Once you have your transmission fixed, you should keep up with maintenance to help make sure you don’t encounter any more problems in the future.
+Once you have your transmission fixed, you should keep up with maintenance to minimize the chance of any more problems in the future.
 One of the easiest ways to ensure the continued health of your transmission is to change its fluids.
-Transmission fluid lubricates the bearings and gears inside your transmission, but like the oil in your engine, it must be changed and replaced every so often.
+Transmission fluid lubricates the bearings and gears inside your transmission, but like the oil in your engine, it must be changed and replaced regularly.

-- Universal Technical Institute (UTI), “What Is a Transmission and How Does It Work.”
-Accessed August 20, 2021.
+- Universal Technical Institute, “What Is a Transmission and How Does It Work?”
+Accessed Aug.
+20, 2021.